Divin-chr/Oracle-installation-assignment/README.md

-Task 3: Oracle Enterprise Manager Configuration
+-Task 3: Oracle Enterprise Manager Configuration

 Objective: Deploy comprehensive monitoring and administration framework

-Theoretical Concepts Applied:

-Enterprise-scale database monitoring

-Administrative console configuration
+The overall installation has failed and I am waiting for the supervisor's assistance due to the irrelevance of the other sources of  information